Curt46/Hantek-DSO-2090/README.md

 All of the "magic numbers" that are used in the dsoControl and dsoUSB units have been extracted from the OpenHantek code.

+DSOTest is the compiled program, with debug enabled so it is big.